 WordPress.org, on the other hand, is a powerful self-hosted platform that allows you the luxury of full control over your blog.

 For this reason and many others, the self-hosted WordPress.org version it’s the platform of choice for more than 74.6 million sites worldwide.

 What’s more, upwards of 52% of all the new domain names in the U.S. are being run on WordPress.

 While self-hosted WordPress.org comes with more responsibility than its .com cousin, it is without question the more powerful and expansive of the two options and, if you’re serious about blogging, it should be the one you choose to use.

 Now that you’ve learned that it’s possible to start a blog with $0 but there are better options you’re well on your way to blogging success.

 Be sure to check out my tutorial to setup a self-hosted WordPress.org blog.

-To learn more about how to build a website that people will love and get insider WordPress tips and tricks, sign up for my free WordPress Academy today!
+To learn more about how to build a website that people will love and get insider WordPress tips and tricks, sign up for my WordPress Academy today!